david-days/wingwalker-pypi/Pkg-README.md

 the basic hobbyist to the serious (semi)professional, the ability to go quickly from theory and specs to design to real- or virtual-world production of airfoils and wings.

+Wingwalker is modeled to make the process from airfoil selection to printable model as simple and straightforward as possible.
+For most use cases, the simplest approach, demonstrated in the examples, should be sufficient.
+Those with more strict or customized requirements still have access to the underlying steps, and can build up a more detailed workflow, in accordance with their needs.

 ## Installation

 ```bash